 - The core component of web3 will be largely influenced by Decentralization, community governance, and token economy.

 - Web3 and Web2 will co-exist until a seamless transition will be achieved over time

 You should note, however, that the web is in constant development.
 Builders are still building.
 We are still in the early stages of the Web3 era.
-But here is the problem of the old web that has led to the clamour for the new.
+But here is the problem of the old web that has led to the clamor for the new.